 What Type of Buyer Are You?

-These solutions are typically targeted to larger retailers with multiple and/or very large stores, and include robust multi-location reporting capabilities and features like centralized pricing controls, merchandise planning, and warehouse or transportation management.
+These solutions are typically targeted to larger retailers with multiple and/or very large stores, and include robust multi-location reporting capabilities and features like centralized pricing controls, merchandise planning and warehouse or transportation management.
 Not every enterprise solution will have all of these features, so consider carefully which features you want, and use those criteria to narrow down your search.
 Enterprise buyers should also consider any integration requirements carefully before making a purchase decision.
 They may have, for example, an important customer database that they plan to continue using.
 In cases like these, all new POS systems under evaluation should be double-checked to ensure compatibility with the database files and formats.

-The Touch Screen POS Vendor Landscape
+The Vendor Landscape

 |This type of buyer:||Should look at these systems...|